 - You plan to outsource your screen printing jobs.

-- You still processing your orders using Pen and Paper.
+- You still process your orders using Pen and Paper.

 - You just started in this business.

-- You only plan to take phone/email/storefront orders only.
+- You only plan to take phone/email/storefront orders.

 - Your print shop is in North America/Europe.